seemantk/nrapm/README.md

 ### Curb the debug output

 By default, nrapm outputs with debuglevel "TRACE" which makes it to be a lot of output.
-You can set environment variable nrapm_LOG_LEVEL to set desired lovel of output from nrapm.
+You can set environment variable NRAPM_LOG_LEVEL to set desired lovel of output from nrapm.
 Available options are:

 - trace - lots of output and that is default.
 - debug - much more compact output